RenderKit/oidn/README.md

     by default).

-  - `OIDN_DEVICE_SYCL_AOT`: Enable ahead-of-time (AOT) compilation for SYCL kernels (ON by default).
-Turning this off removes dependency on OCLOC at build time and decreases binary size but significantly increases initialization time at runtime, so it is recommended only for development.
+  - `OIDN_DEVICE_SYCL_AOT`: Enable ahead-of-time (AOT) compilation for SYCL kernels (OFF by default).
+Turning this on adds dependency on OCLOC at build time and increases binary size but decreases initialization time at runtime.

   - `OIDN_DEVICE_CUDA`: Enable CUDA device support for NVIDIA GPUs (OFF by default).